garretchristensen/BestPracticesManual/Manual.md

 > they could have done other analyses that were just as reasonable in
 > those circumstances.
 >
-> We regret the spread of the terms fishing" and ‚Äúp-hacking" (and even
+> We regret the spread of the terms fishing" and "p-hacking" (and even
-> ‚Äúresearcher degrees of freedom") for two reasons: first, because when
+> "researcher degrees of freedom") for two reasons: first, because when
 > such terms are used to describe a study, there is the misleading
 > implication that researchers were consciously trying out many
 > different analyses on a single data set; and, second, because it can
 > lead researchers who know they did not tryout many different analyses
 > to mistakenly think they are not so strongly subject to problems of
-> researcher degrees of freedom.‚Äù
+> researcher degrees of freedom."

 In other words, the problem is even worse than you think.
 What can be done to solve it?
 We believe part of the answer lies in detailed